PalDaps/CodeRun_way/SturctureOfRepos.md

 To make the repository even more useful and visual:

 - Add a .excalidraw file in each folder (Attempt/, OwnOptimal/, Optimal/) to schematically represent the solution or algorithm.
+- Add a test.cpp file in each task folder to store test cases.
+This file can be used to quickly run your solution against sample inputs and check correctness.